data-preservation-programs/singularity/docs/cli-reference/datasource/add/oos.md

       If you are uploading small numbers of large files over high-speed links and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

-   --oos-config-profile
-      [Provider] - user_principal_auth
-         Profile name inside the oci config file

-         Examples:
-            | Default | Use the default profile

-   --oos-storage-tier
-      The storage class to use when storing new objects in storage. https://docs.oracle.com/en-us/iaas/Content/Object/Concepts/understandingstoragetiers.htm

-      Examples:
-         | Standard         | Standard storage tier, this is the default tier
-         | InfrequentAccess | InfrequentAccess storage tier
-         | Archive          | Archive storage tier

-   --oos-copy-timeout
-      Timeout for copy.

-      Copy is an asynchronous operation, specify timeout to wait for copy to succeed

    --oos-disable-checksum
       Don't store MD5 checksum with object metadata.